Free Rhode Island Arrests & Criminal Records: Search Anyone

 Here are the major police departments in RI and links to their contact page so individuals can call to check for recent arrests:

-How Do I Contact an Inmate in Jail & Bail Them Out in Rhode Island (RI)?
+How Do I Contact an Inmate in Jail & Bail Them Out in Rhode Island?

 Inmates in Rhode Island as mentioned before are held at the RIDOC facilities in Cranston and citizens looking to contact loved ones and friends will abide by the agency’s protocols.
 Members of the public may also bail out defendants who have been granted bail while awaiting their trial.